DexterHuang/CyberCodeOnline/UpdateNote.md

 ### AFQ:
 ### 2022/02/12 v0.780
+- BUFF - Color minigame normal and hard difficulty is removed, now only EASY will show up (the one with 3 colors)
 - BUFF - Color minigame reward has now been increased, now with garanteed reward on completion & only drops `AI Cores`, `Hash Processors` and `Anti-matter cell`

 ### 2022/02/11 v0.780